Ash4669/Chase-The-Ace/README.md

 - When a host quits the game (happens eventually), delete the room record out of the room db.

 >> Medium Priority
+- When a host quits, it redirects everyone else even when changing page by clicking on the navbar.
+I think because it yeilds from the same page it doesn't count as an unload which is currently uses.
+This doesn't trigger quit chase the ace and so it won't delete the db value in both room and player which is a problem.
 - Display the dealer for all people to see on the right?
 - Displaying who's go it is on player list. (display 'Playing' when their go is triggered.
 After clicking something, the text is deleted.)
 - Once a king is flipped, the previous person doesn't have the trade option anymore.